script3/stellar-turrets-docs/turret-hosts/reference-implementation.md

 See below for specific instructions for setting up and running both services.

+> The Stellar Turrets Network is currently in the very early stages of
+> deployment on the Stellar mainnet.
+Doing so entails setting up two turret
+> environments for the testnet and mainnet, respectively.
+The process is done in
+> pretty hands-on cooperation with the project maintainers at this point in
+> time.
+For more information, please have a look at this [pull-request] on the
+> `stellar-turrets` repository.

 ## Wrangler (Cloudflare)

 If you haven't already go ahead and [signup for Cloudflare workers][1].
 You can